 Poll workers (aka Precinct Election Officials) play a critical role in our democracy by operating the many hundreds of polling locations throughout Ohio.
 For democracy to prevail, it is essential that poll workers understand and abide by election rules and procedures as defined by the Ohio Revised Code.
 It is also essential that there are enough workers to adequately staff the polls and that Democrat and Republican affiliations are evenly represented.

 Better educated and equipped poll workers help to ensure that each voter’s experience is a positive one!

-Each year in Ohio, the county Boards of Elections hire approximately 40,000 poll workers to effectively run the polls.
+Each year in Ohio, the County Boards of Elections hire approximately 40,000 poll workers to effectively run the polls.
 Over the past two decades, election rules and procedures have become increasingly more complex.
-At the same time the poll worker population is aging, with many workers in their 80’s and 90’s.
+At the same time, the poll worker population is ageing, with many workers in their 80’s and 90’s.
 Ohio needs new and younger poll workers from both parties.